Azerbaijani Finance Ministry to put bonds up for sale

 By Eldar Janashvili – Trend:

-Baku Stock Exchange (BSE) will hold an auction on the placement of mid-term bonds of the Azerbaijani Finance Ministry worth 10 million manat ($5.8 million) on Dec.
-20, 2019, Trend reports referring to the BSE.
+Baku Stock Exchange (BSE) will hold an auction on the placement of short-term manat bonds of the Azerbaijani Finance Ministry worth 15 million manat ($8.8 million) on Dec.
+13, 2019, Trend reports referring to BSE.

-Securities, with par value of 100 manat ($58.8) each and a maturity of 728 days, will be placed at the auction.
+Securities, with par value of 100 manat ($58.8) each and maturity of 364 days, will be placed at the auction.

 Azerbaijan’s PASHA Capital Investment Company will be the issue underwriter.